oktadev/okta-blog/_source/_posts/2018-08-21-build-secure-rest-api-with-node.md

 SCOPE=parts_manager
 ```

-Now you need to create a client.
-Navigate to **Applications**, then click **Add Application**.
-Select **Service**, then click **Next**.
-Enter a name for your service, (e.g. `Parts Manager`), then click **Done**.

-This will take you to a page that has your client credentials.
-These are the credentials that Server B (the one that will consume the REST API) will need in order to authenticate.
+The client ID and client secret are the credentials that Server B (the one that will consume the REST API) will need in order to authenticate.
 For this example, the client and server code will be in the same repository, so go ahead and add this data to your `.env` file.
-Make sure to replace `{yourClientId}` and `{yourClientSecret}` with the values from this page.
+Make sure to replace `{yourClientId}` and `{yourClientSecret}` with the values in your `.okta.env` file.

 ```bash
 CLIENT_ID={yourClientId}